 In an attempt to create a business that allowed me to be home with my children, I had created one that didn’t allow me to nurture my marriage.

-Pin this image to bookmark this page:
+Pin this image to bookmark this article:

 My husband has always been my sounding board.
 I discussed with him purchasing a much needed new lens or attending a workshop in a far away city.
 I feel so fortunate that he got REAL with me in that moment.
 You see, there was no money in the business.